-Boasting a total of 308 Michelin stars across 230 restaurants, Tokyo has firmly held its place as the city with the most Michelin stars for the 12th straight year, including the most recently released 2019 Michelin Guide.
+Boasting a total of 263 Michelin stars across 200 restaurants, Tokyo has firmly held its place as the city with the most Michelin stars, including the most recently released 2023 Michelin Guide.
 While there’s this vision of Michelin restaurants requiring a fine top hat and your fanciest dress, Tokyo is also home to some of the most affordable Michelin-starred restaurants in the world.
-Want to try some of the finest foods with that coveted Michelin star rating, without blowing your holiday budget?
-Here is your guide to the most affordable Michelin-starred restaurants in Tokyo that are dishing up delicious steals, starting at only around 1000 yen for lunch!
+Want to try some of the finest foods with that coveted Michelin star rating without blowing your holiday budget?
+Here is your guide to the most affordable Michelin-starred restaurants in Tokyo that are dishing up delicious steals, starting at only around ¥1,000 for lunch!

-Here are some of the most affordable Michelin-starred restaurants in Tokyo for high-quality dining on a budget.
+Here are some of Tokyo's most affordable Michelin-starred restaurants for high-quality dining on a budget.

 - Tsuta, Sugamo

 - Sasuga, Ginza

 1. Tsuta, Sugamo